-Dated this fourteenth day of July, one thousand eight hundred and fifth two.
+Dated this fourteenth day of July, one thousand eight hundred and fifty-two. lands and hereditaments at Rickmansworth aforeside, as having at

-and fifty-two.
-William Goodchap, Official Manager, 67, Cheapside.
+WILLIAM GOODCHAP, Official Manager, 67, Cheapside.
 Tucker and Son, Sun Chambers, Threadneedle street, Solicitors for the Official Manager.

 THE CAUSE OF LABOUR.
-THE CITY WORKING TAILORS' ASSO-THE CITY WORKING TAILORS' ASSOCIATION, 23, Cullum-street, Fenchurch-street, City.
+THE CITY WORKING TAILORS' ASSO-

+THE CITY WORKING TAILORS' ASSOCLATION, 23, Cullum-street, Fenchurch-street, City.

-A few working men holding the conviction that co-operation is the best means of elevating their condition, and that of the class to which they belong, have formed themselves into a body for the purpose of carrying on business for themselves on the principle of Associated Labour, at the above address, and carnestly appeal to all who are desirous of rescuing the working men from their present degrading position attendant upon the infamous slop and sweating system.
-They esp-cially depend upon their brother working men of other associations to give them their support.
-They pledge themselves to deal honestly by their customers, in supplying only genuine articles and charging a fair and moderate wrice; and only genuine articles, and charging a fair and moderate price; and no effort shall be wanting on their part to give satisfaction to those who may force them with a trick
+A few working men holding the conviction that co-operation is the best means of clevating their condition, and that of the class to which they belong, have formed themselves into a body for the purpose of carrying on business for themselves on the principle of Associated Labour, at the above address, and carnestly appeal to all who are desirous of rescuing the working men from their present degrading position attendant upon the infamous slop and sweating system.
+They especially depend upon their brother working men of other associations to give them their support.
+They pledge themselves to deal honestly by their customers, in supplying only genuine articles, and charging a fair and moderate price; and no effort shall be wanting on their part to give satisfaction to those who may favour them with a trial.

-no may invour them with a trial.

-• CHARLES BOWEN, Manager.
+Charles Bowen, Manager.
+CHARLES BOWEN, Manager,

+• TOURTS TOUTH 211.13 THE CL.

-LIST OF PRICES FOR CASH ONLY.
+LIST OF PRICES FOR CA ASH ONLY. -

-Dress Coat £1 10 0
+Dress Coat £1 10 0.

-Superfine ditto 2 10 0
+Superfine ditto 10 O

-Best Superfine ditto 3 0 0
+best Superfine ditto 0 Ò

-Frock Coat 1 15 0
+r fock Coat 15 Ö

-Superfine ditto 10 0
+Superfine ditto 9 10 ŏ

-Best Superfine 3 5 0
+Best Superfine 3 5 ŏ

-Black Doeskin Trousers irom 0 18 0
+Black Doeskin Trousers fuom A 18 ŏ

-Fancy ditto ditto ,, 0 14 0
+Fancy ditto ditto ····· itoni v

-Black Vests ,, 0 10 0
+Black Vests ····· ,, U 14 0

+Faner ditto ····· ,, ù 10 0

-Fancy ditto 9 0
+Fancy ditto ,, 0 9 0

-Oxonians ,, 1 1 0
+Oxonians Palatote ,, 1 1 0

-Paletots ,, 1 10 0
+Paletots , 1 10 0

-Alpaca and other V sts 66
+Alpaca and other V sts ,, 0 6 6

-Working Men's Clothing on the lowest possible terms,
+Working Men's Clothing on the lowest possible ter ms,